Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ```
 Lightning has a list of default argparse commands.
 This method is your chance to add or modify commands specific to your model.
-The argument parser is available anywhere in your model by calling self.hparams
+The [hyperparameter argument parser](https://williamfalcon.github.io/test-tube/hyperparameter_optimization/HyperOptArgumentParser/) is available anywhere in your model by calling self.hparams.

 ##### Return
 An argument parser